PMI · PMI-CPMAI

 Salary data for AI-focused project managers ranges from approximately $95,000 to $150,000 annually in the United States, with those in senior or consulting roles frequently exceeding this range.
 Independent analyses cite a 20–30% salary premium for AI-proficient project managers over traditional counterparts.
 The certification also earns holders 21 PDUs applicable toward maintaining other PMI certifications, and is maintained with 30 PDUs every three years — a relatively low renewal burden.
 Global demand is strongest in the United States, Canada, United Kingdom, Germany, Singapore, and India.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 843 questions.

 Explanation